apache/johnzon/src/site/markdown/index.md

 Note: Wildcard providers are basically the same as other provider but instead of application/json they support */json, */*+json, */x-json, */javascript, */x-javascript.
 This split makes it easier to mix json and other MediaType in the same resource (like text/plain, xml etc since JAX-RS API always matches as true wildcard type in some version whatever the subtype is).

+Tip: ConfigurableJohnzonProvider maps most of MapperBuilder configuration letting you configure it through any IoC including not programming language based formats.

 ### TomEE Configuration